 I am an Associate Professor of robot learning at KU Leuven in Belgium.
 I hold a dual appointment within the departments of electrical and mechanical engineering (groups PSI and RAM).
 I am a member of the KU Leuven Institute for Artificial Intelligence (Leuven.AI) and sit on its steering committee, and I am a technical advisor for OpalAI.

-I'm currently at NASA JPL in Pasadena, CA, as a permanent member of the Mobility and Robotics Section (see my JPL Homepage).
+Formerly I was group lead for the Perception Systems group, Mobility and Robotics section at NASA JPL, Pasadena, CA, and an Assistant Professor within the ICTEAM institute of UCLouvain, Belgium.
 I am a visiting researcher in the Systems and Modeling Group (University of Liège, Belgium) and in the Computer Vision and Active Perception lab (KTH Kungliga Tekniska Högskolan, Stockholm, Sweden).